Telling Tags What To Do

 The style attribute’s job is to hold CSS code, that’s the stuff in the quotation marks.
 In the above example it's telling the h1 tag to center the text on the web page.
 Notice that there is a colon between text-align and center and at the end of center there is a semi colon.
 This is how CSS commands are structured.

 The text in our example can further be changed by adding another CSS command to the style attribute:

 The result would be red text centered on the web page.
 An unlimited amount of CSS commands can be added to the style attribute as long as they are enclosed between the quotation marks and each command ends with a semi colon.

-The style attribute can be put in any opening tag to change some aspect of the tag, for instance when used with the body tag, all the text on a web page can be displayed in a different font:
+The style attribute can be put in any opening tag to change some aspect of the web page, for instance when used with the body tag, all the text on a web page can be displayed in a different font:

 The font-family command changes the text font, in this example it’s in Arial style.
 Adding a CSS background command in the body tag changes the page's background color:

 That would give your web page a red background (you don’t really want a red web page do you?).
-Colors can be specified by either using the name of the color or its color code, for example #ff0000 is the color code for red:
+Colors can be specified by either the name of the color or its color code, for example #ff0000 is the color code for red: